Conditional Poisson Stochastic Beam Search: Statistical Estimation with Conditional Poisson Stochastic Beam Search

-i.e., the probability of sampling a set $Y_T \sim \poisson$ that contains the element $\yy$.
+As should be clear from notation, we assume $Y_T \sim \poisson$; further, we use $\pipoisson(\yy)$ to denote the \defn{inclusion probability} of $\yy$ under CPSBS, i.e., the probability of sampling a set $Y_T \sim \poisson$ that contains the element $\yy$:\looseness=-1

 In \cref{eq:ht}, the distribution $\pipoisson$ may be viewed as a proposal distribution in the sense of importance sampling \cite{mcbook} and $1/\pipoisson(\yy)$ as the corresponding importance weight corrections.
-If we can exactly compute $\pipoisson$, then the HT estimator is unbiased\footnote{Note that it is common to normalize \cref{eq:ht} by the sum of importance weights, i.e., divide $G_{\mathrm{HT}}$ by the sum $\sum_{\yy \in \hY{T}}\piQ(\yy)$.
+If we can exactly compute $\pipoisson$, then the HT estimator is unbiased\footnote{Note that it is common to normalize \cref{eq:ht} by the sum of importance weights, i.e., divide $G_{\mathrm{HT}}$ by the sum $\sum_{\yy \in Y{T}}\piQ(\yy)$.
 While this leads to a biased estimator, it can significantly reduce variance, which is often worthwhile.\looseness=-1} (see \cref{app:ht} for proof).
 However, the summation in \cref{eq:monster-inclusion} is intractable so we resort to estimation.\looseness=-1